Geraardsbergen

 In 2021, Geraardsbergen had a total population of 33,970.
-The total area is 79.71 km².
+The total area is 79.71 km2.

-The current mayor of Geraardsbergen is Guido De Padt, from the (liberal) party Open VLD.
+The current mayor of Geraardsbergen is Ann Panis, from the (liberal) party Open VLD.

 History

 Geraardsbergen is one of the oldest cities in Belgium.
 It came into existence close to the settlement of Hunnegem and in 1068 was one of the first communities in Western Europe to be granted city status.

 The city was destroyed in 1381 by Walter IV of Enghien and his troops.
 According to legend, during the siege local people threw some of their left over food over the city wall to show that they had sufficient food to survive a long siege.
 This bravado notwithstanding, the city was still captured by Enghien's troops.
 Every year the city organizes the krakelingenworp carnival on top of the hill at Oudenberg (111 m) to celebrate this historical event.